secretflow/spu/sml/development.md

 [This](../docs/tutorials/develop_your_first_mpc_application.ipynb) is a good first tutorial for new developers, [pitfall](../docs/development/fxp.ipynb) will be a cheatsheet when you come across numerical problem.

-The preferred way to contribute to SML is to fork the main repository, then submit a “pull request” (PR).
+The preferred way to contribute to SML is to fork the main repository, then submit a "pull request" (PR).

 1. Create a GitHub account if you do not have one.
 2. Fork the [project repository](https://github.com/secretflow/spu),